usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Event-Stream-Service.md

 ***
 # CHEFS Event Stream Service

-**NOTE (July 25, 2024) - this is in active development and not yet released.
-This documentation will be updated as development progresses.**
+**NOTE (September 5, 2024) - this is in beta pull request release.
+This is running with minimal resources and is not production-ready.
+Connection protocol is limited to WebSocket and event messages size is limited to 2Mb.**

 CHEFS is adding an Event Streaming Service which allows Form Owners to consume and process real-time data about the forms (ex. a new version of the form has been published) and submissions.